newsletter

 What To Pack

-You will find a hair dryer located in your hotel guest room.
+You will find a hair dryer located in your hotel guest room, except at the Lake McDonald Lodge.
 Irons and ironing boards are available upon request.
-Valet laundry and dry cleaning services are also available for a fee at all the Fairmont Hotels on this itinerary, but not onboard The Canadian.
+Valet laundry and dry cleaning services are also available for a fee at all the hotels on this itinerary, except for Many Glacier Lodge and Lake McDonald Lodge.

 • Casual daytime wear – shorts, slacks, long and short-sleeved shirts